 If you have edit permissions to a report, you can turn on the visual interaction controls and then customize how the visualizations on your report page filter and highlight each other.

 Display the Visual Interactions options.

-In Desktop, select Format > Interactions.
+In Power BI Desktop, select Format > Edit interactions.

 In the Power BI service, open the report in Editing view and select the dropdown from the report menu bar.

 To display the visualization interaction controls, select Edit interactions.
 Power BI adds filter and highlight icons to all of the other visualizations on the report page.
 We can see that the tree map is cross-filtering the line chart and the map, and is cross-highlighting the column chart.
 You can now change how the selected visualization interacts with the other visualizations on the report page.

 Get familiar with how your visualizations interact by selecting each visualization on your report page, one at a time.
 Select a data point or a bar or a shape and watch the impact on the other visualizations.
 If the behavior you see is not what you'd prefer, you can change the interactions.
 These changes are saved with the report, so you and your report consumers will have the same visual interaction experience.

 Start by selecting a visualization to make it active.
 Notice that all the other visualizations on the page now display interaction icons.
 The bolded icon is the one that is being applied.
 Next, determine what impact you'd like the selected visualization to have on the others.
 And, optionally, repeat for all other visualizations on the report page.

 - cross-filter one of the other visualizations on the page, select the filter icon in the upper right corner of that visualization .